Heart and Greed

 Heart and Greed (溏心風暴3) is a 2017 grand production drama produced by TVB and Tencent Penguin Pictures.
 It is the third installment of the Heart of Greed series following Moonlight Resonance.
-It stars Bosco Wong, Louise Lee, Ha Yu, Michelle Yim, Susanna Kwan, Louis Yuen and Joseph Lee from the previous installments, and with new additions Vincent Wong, Eliza Sam, Priscilla Wong, Ram Chiang, Sharon Chan, Michael Tong, Jason Chan.
+It stars Bosco Wong, Louise Lee, Ha Yu, Michelle Yim, Susanna Kwan, Louis Yuen and Joseph Lee from the previous installments, and with new additions Vincent Wong, Eliza Sam, Priscilla Wong, Sharon Chan, Michael Tong and Ram Chiang.

-The series is released on Tencent Video from Monday to Friday at 8:00pm.
-VIP members will be able to watch five new episodes one week ahead.
-It is then broadcast on TVB Jade at 9:30pm.
+The series was released on Tencent Video from Monday to Friday at 8:00pm, with VIP members able to watch five new episodes one week ahead.
+It was then broadcast on TVB Jade at 9:30pm.